epw/consensus/consensus_voices.md

 * The MC isn’t out to get you, and isn’t your adversary.
 If they were, they could just introduce angry spirits that rip out your characters souls so they die.
 The end.
 That’s no fun for anyone.
 Similarly, they aren’t there to make you guess what they’re thinking, or feel smart by presenting puzzles that prove the players can’t read their mind.
 The MC and the players are both there to find out what’s going to happen to the Mages.

+\end{Player}

+\begin{MC}

+As the players create their characters, notice as they progress through things and ask specific questions about choices that interest you, such as how they got to know certain Anchors, what the first time using magic with their Paradigm was like, and so on.
+However, between asking these questions, and before the characters are complete enough to answer any, go over the expectations listed above.
+The game rules assume they will be true and some things won't work as well if they aren't included.

+\end{MC}

 ### Introductions

+\begin{Narrator}

-Once everyone has the basics of their characters decided, go around the table and have everyone introduce their characters.
+Once everyone has the basics of their characters decided, the MC should go around the table and have everyone introduce their characters.
 Start with name and pronouns, and move on to more specific details.

 #### Paradigm